GQCG-edu/master-thesis-article/README.md

 > This project has a [Code of Conduct](CODE_OF_CONDUCT.md).
 > By interacting with this repository, organisation, or community you agree to abide by its terms.

-:+1::tada: Thanks for your interest in using this template! :tada::+1:
+:+1::tada: Thank you for your interest in our template for the article section of your master thesis! :tada::+1:

 We've set up [GitHub discussions](https://github.com/GQCG-edu/master-thesis-article/discussions) in order to provide a platform for sharing ideas and asking questions.
 So, if you have an idea for a new feature, or if you have a proposal for a refactor, please open a new discussion topic in one of the appropriate categories.
 No code is perfect, but with your suggestions we can continuously improve this template!